-MikrOMIK: Microplastic as vector for microbial populations in the ecosystem of the Baltic Sea
+MikrOMIK: Microplastics as vector for microbial populations in the ecosystem of the Baltic Sea

 Milestones of MikrOMIK are:

-(I) A first-time analysis of the distribution, potential sources and sinks of microplastic in the Baltic Sea.
+(I) A first-time analysis of the distribution, potential sources and sinks of microplastics in the Baltic Sea.

-(II) The determination of the role of microplastic as substrate for specific microbial populations and their functions.
+(II) The determination of the role of microplastics as substrate for specific microbial populations and their functions.

-(III) The assessment of health risks for the littoral states of the Baltic Sea, emanating from microplastic as a vector for pathogenic microorganisms.
+(III) The assessment of health risks for the littoral states of the Baltic Sea, emanating from microplastics as a vector for pathogenic microorganisms.